 Ferry Zonder founder of Veloretti

-We have a great deal of flexibility when it comes to our customers.
-That was the plan from the beginning.
+We have a lot of flexibility with our clients - which was the plan from the start.

 Ferry Zonder founder of Veloretti

-We’re always making sure our clients are happy, which is why our reviews are so good.
+We never stop making sure our customers are happy, and that’s why our reviews are so good